BrianWuDev/TCGA-Cancer-Network-Tumor/README.md

 #  Gene Association Network Visualization

-This repository presents an interactive web-based tool for visualizing a gene association network centered on **GCH1** in normal tissues.
+This repository presents an interactive web-based tool for visualizing a gene association network centered on **GCH1** in tumor tissues.
 Genes with a high Pearson correlation coefficient (PCC ≥ 0.8) to GCH1 are displayed as nodes within a tissue-specific cluster layout.

 ** Web Application**
 Access the live visualization here: